fg24davies/portfolio/week_3.md

 3. Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS) :dancer:
 4. Explain the MVC pattern :dancer:

+From Week 1 and 2:
+5. TDD and RSpec :confused:

 #### How will I achieve these goals? (include resources and strategies)
 1. The afternoon challenge Battles and weekend challenge
 2. Attend the skills workshop on debugging and use the resources given there